-If you wish to be considered for departmental funding, please fill out the application (new students or returning students) and send it to Rebecca Vasquez at firstname.lastname@example.org.
-Funding will only be awarded to students who have submitted a complete application to the Office of Admissions by January 15.
+If you wish to be considered for departmental funding, please fill out the application (new students or returning students) and send it to email@example.com.
+Students applying for fall admission into the MA or PhD program should submit their applications prior to March 15 if they wish to be considered for fall admission.

-Deadlines for application to the anthropology graduate program are:
+Deadlines for TA applications to the anthropology graduate program are:

 NOTE: These departmental deadlines are different from those listed on other UAF web sites.

-We offer roughly 10 to 15 Graduate Teaching Assistantships per year for a one-year term on a competitive basis with students ranked by multiple variables (GPA, GRE, timely progress toward degree, previous TA performance).
+We offer roughly 10 to 15 Teaching Assistantships per semester for one-semester terms.
+These are awarded on a competitive basis with students ranked by multiple variables (GPA, GRE, timely progress toward degree, previous TA performance, etc.).

 Other UAF and Alaska funding sources

-Many of our students have also been supported through the UAF IGERT PhD Programs: Resilience and Adaptation (RAP) and Marine Ecosystem Sustainability in the Arctic and Subarctic (MESAS).
+Many of our students have also been supported through the UAF IGERT PhD Programs: Resilience and Adaptation (RAP).
 Students are admitted to the IGERT program but may declare anthropology as their home department.
 Students interested in one of these programs with an anthropology focus should contact a member of the anthropology faculty to discuss their options.

 An excellent multi-year external source of funding open to all early career graduate students is the NSF Graduate Student Fellowship program (NSFGRFP).